Building a Product Qualified Lead process for your Simple Product

 First off, how complex is your product?

-More simply, how hard is it for a new user (or small group of users) to self-serve their way to first value?
-Don’t forget: self-serve means without any manual support of intervention from your team.
+The first question is: how hard is it for a new user (or small group) to self-serve to first value?
+Self-serve means no manual support or intervention from your team.

-The answer to this question is the starting point for your PQL definition.
-It’s answer tells you how Activated a new account should be before your team gets involved.
+Your answer tells you how activated a new account should be before your team steps in.

 This post covers a Product Qualified Lead process for simple products.
 Not sure if that’s you?
+Ask yourself: how many of your last 10 sign-ups self-served to first value?
+If the answer is more than 7, read on.

 Next, how big is the opportunity?